ARM-software/arm-trusted-firmware/readme.md

     if available, otherwise EL1.

-*   Handles SMCs (Secure Monitor Calls) conforming to the [SMC Calling Convention PDD] [SMCCC].
+*   Handles SMCs (Secure Monitor Calls) conforming to the [SMC Calling Convention PDD] [SMCCC] using an EL3 runtime services framework.

-*   Handles SMCs relating to the [Power State Coordination Interface PDD] [PSCI] for the Secondary CPU Boot and CPU hotplug use-cases.
+*   Handles SMCs relating to the [Power State Coordination Interface PDD] [PSCI] for the Secondary CPU Boot, CPU hotplug and CPU idle use-cases.

+*   A Test Secure-EL1 Payload and Dispatcher to demonstrate Secure Monitor functionality such as world switching and EL1 context management.
+This also demonstrates Secure-EL1 interaction with PSCI.
+Some of this functionality is provided in library form for re-use by other Secure-EL1 Payload Dispatchers.

 For a full list of updated functionality and implementation details, please see the [User Guide].
 The [Change Log] provides details of changes made